opensafely/documentation/docs/study-def.md

     **common_variables
 )
 ```

 ### Identical study definitions with different index dates
-Though the `common_variables` approach described above can be used to make cohorts using different index dates, if you want two cohorts that are entirely identical except for the index date, we can do this more simply.
+Though the `common_variables` approach described above can be used to make cohorts using different index dates, if you want two cohorts that are entirely identical except for the index date, there is a simpler way.
+We start by creating the study definition defining the variables you want to extract.
-We start by using just one study definition, then within the [`project.yaml`](https://docs.opensafely.org/en/latest/pipelines/#projectyaml-format) we define two actions, one for each index date you want to use.
+Then within the [`project.yaml`](https://docs.opensafely.org/en/latest/pipelines/#projectyaml-format) we define two or more actions, one for each index date you want to use.
 We then borrow the `--index-date-range` argument from the [measures](https://docs.opensafely.org/en/latest/measures/#extract-the-data) function to specify the index dates:
 ```yaml
 version: "3.0"